evanx/rescan/README.md

 - `expire` - requires `ttl` parameter
 - `persist`

-In the case of `expire` we specify a TTL in seconds:
+In the case of `expire` we specify a TTL in seconds e.g. set to expire in an hour:
 ```
 pattern=tmp:* command=expire ttl=3600 rescan
 ```
-for a TTL of 3600 seconds i.e. 1 hour.

 We can inspect types via Redis `TYPE` command for each scanned key:
 ```